leadtrip/mayden-shopping/README.md

 ### Mayden shopping list app

 A spring boot shopping list app backed by a MySql database.\
-Bring it all up with\
+Bring it all up with:\

 `./startup.sh`